AmyJDavis/NRMPDataCleaning/README.md

 ### Step 4: Run the app from R using the script: app.R

-Open the file "app.R" in RStudio, and press the "Run App" button on the top right of the script.
+Open the file "app.R" in RStudio.
+You can do this be selecting File -> Open File -> then select "app.R" or within R studio on the bottom right of the screen you should see a tab named "Files", select that tab to see all of the files within your working directory, click on the name of the "app.R" file to open the script.
+Once app.R is open it should appear in the top left quadrant of the R studio screen.
+Press the "Run App" button on the top right of the script to run the app.
+This will open the app within your web browser window.

 #### NRMP Data Cleaning App should open in your web browser